On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Spring 2026

-“Its evolving research is amazing to watch,” says Oliver Kripfgans, PhD, one of the early developers of the technique.
+“The evolving research is amazing to watch,” says Oliver Kripfgans, PhD, one of the early developers of the technique.
 “The people involved in the research and development of ADV are a true blessing.”
 He delivered a heartfelt speech to the gathering of 60 current and former lab members, alumni and colleagues.
 Other speakers included key radiology faculty members and mentors including Drs.
-Paul Carson, Douglas Miller, Brian Fowlkes, and Mario Fabiilli.
+Paul Carson, Douglas Miller, J. Brian Fowlkes, and Mario Fabiilli.

 Along with Dr. Fabiilli, the ongoing ADV research at U-M is being conducted in the Ultrasonic Cavitation and Calibration Lab by Mitra Aliabouzar, PhD, Research Assistant Professor.
 “I use ADV as a tool to characterize tissue properties,” says Dr. Aliabouzar, whose research specializes in integrating acoustics, mechanics, and material science to advance the biomedical applications of ultrasound.
-“ADV is also used to estimate the age of a blood clot and how soft or stiff it is which helps with treatment options.
-Detecting changes to the tissue can lead to early detection in diseases like cancer.”
+“ADV is also used to estimate the age of a blood clot by how soft or stiff it is, which can help with identifying the best treatment options.